-The FMCA imposes statutory controls on conflicts of interest:
+The FMCA imposes statutory controls on managing conflicts of interest:

-- We must, in exercising any power, or performing any duties, exercise the care, diligence and skill that a prudent person engaged in that profession would exercise in those circumstances; act honestly and in good faith in acting as manager; act in the best interests of investors; and treat investors equitably. - Where we contract out our functions to external parties, we must seek to ensure the persons to whom we contract those functions perform them to the above standards as if we were performing them ourselves.
+- We must, in exercising any power, or performing any duties, exercise the care, diligence and skill that a prudent person engaged in that profession would exercise in those circumstances; act honestly and in good faith in acting as manager; act in the best interests of investors; and treat investors equitably. - Where we contract out our functions to other parties, we must seek to ensure the persons to whom we contract those functions perform them to the above standards as if we were performing them ourselves.
 We must also monitor the performance of those functions. - Where a related party transaction provides a related party benefit as prescribed by the FMCA, we must notify the Supervisor and provide any certifications required by the FMCA.

-Westpac NZ Conflicts of Interest Policy and Conflicts of Interest Guidelines
+Westpac NZ Conflicts of Interest Policy

 We have built relevant statutory controls into our internal compliance processes and procedures.
-As part of the Westpac Group, we also comply with the Westpac NZ Conflicts of Interest Policy (Policy) and the Westpac NZ Conflicts of Interest Guidelines (Guidelines).
+As part of the Westpac Group, we also comply with the Westpac NZ Conflicts of Interest Policy (Policy).
 The Westpac Group is committed to identifying, declaring and managing conflicts of interest.